 How To Apply For A US Passport for Newborn Babies

-Anyone in the US regardless of age must have his or her own individual US passport when traveling abroad.
-This implies that if, you and your newborn baby and/or minor children are traveling abroad, they will need their own passport.
+Anyone in the US, regardless of age, must have his or her own individual US passport when traveling abroad.
+This implies that if you and your newborn baby and/or minor children are traveling abroad, they will need their own passport.

 The process of applying for a US passport for a newborn baby is the same as applying for a US passport for minor children under 16.
 Once granted, US passports for newborn babies and children under 16 are valid for 5 years.

 US passport applications for newborn babies and children must be submitted by the parents in person at a passport agency or passport application acceptance facility.
-To apply for a US passport for newborn baby or child under 16 years old, follow the newborn passport application steps outlined below.
+To apply for a US passport for a newborn baby or child under 16 years old, follow the newborn passport application steps outlined below.

 STEP 1: Complete Form DS-11

 Download Form DS-11 Application for a US Passport, from the USCIS website.

 - The passport applicant (in this case, the infant) has to apply in person.
 This implies that the parents or legal guardian must bring the baby when submitting the application in person.